-3. Decides also to discontinue forthwith the present system of intersessional informal consultations with Governments, and, with a view to providing the requisite continuity of co-ordination and co-operation between member States and the secretariat of the Programme:

-(a) To invite permanent representatives to the Programme at Nairobi and/or Government-designated officials to meet the Executive Director at least three times a year to consider administrative and budgetary and programme matters, and to review progress in the implementation of the programme and Governing Council decisions, as well as specific issues proposed by the permanent representatives or the Executive Director; meetings would last as necessary and should take place in each quarter, except that in which the session of the Governing Council takes place;

-(b) To recommend to the permanent representatives and/or Government-designated officials that they establish, from among themselves and upon the nomination of their respective groups, a core group of 18 members having due regard to considerations of equitable geographical distribution; the meetings of the core group at which attendance will be open-ended, shall be held more frequently than those of its parent body to discuss among the participants or with the Executive Director specific items of importance to the Governing Council, the tasks of the core group should include facilitating the preparations for Governing Council sessions, monitoring and advising on the implementation of Governing Council, the permanent representatives and/or Government-designated officials are invited to make recommendations to the Governing Council through the Executive Director.
+- 3. Decides also to discontinue forthwith the present system of intersessional informal consultations with Governments, and, with a view to providing the requisite continuity of co-ordination and co-operation between member States and the secretariat of the Programme: - (a) To invite permanent representatives to the Programme at Nairobi and/or Government-designated officials to meet the Executive Director at least three times a year to consider administrative and budgetary and programme matters, and to review progress in the implementation of the programme and Governing Council decisions, as well as specific issues proposed by the permanent representatives or the Executive Director; meetings would last as necessary and should take place in each quarter, except that in which the session of the Governing Council takes place; - (b) To recommend to the permanent representatives and/or Government-designated officials that they establish, from among themselves and upon the nomination of their respective groups, a core group of 18 members having due regard to considerations of equitable geographical distribution; the meetings of the core group at which attendance will be open-ended, shall be held more frequently than those of its parent body to discuss among the participants or with the Executive Director specific items of importance to the Governing Council, the tasks of the core group should include facilitating the preparations for Governing Council sessions, monitoring and advising on the implementation of Governing Council decisions, and putting in effect the work programme established for the group by the Governing Council, the permanent representatives and/or Government-designated officials are invited to make recommendations to the Governing Council through the Executive Director.

-• Governing Council decision 13/2 "Establishment of a Committee of Permanent Representatives" (23 May 1985)
+Governing Council decision 13/2 "Establishment of a Committee of Permanent Representatives" (23 May 1985)